sherl0cks/ansible-openstack-etc/ansible/README.md

 1. Read through bpms-execute.yml and all the new roles that it leverages.
 2. Run the play book in your role.
 3. Read the [KIE-Server intro blog from Maciej Swaderski](http://mswiderski.blogspot.com/2015/09/unified-kie-execution-server-part-1.html)
-4. Perform the exercises in the blog using the KJar you deployed to Nexus.
+4. Perform the exercises in the blog using the KJar you deployed to Nexus and the KIE-Server install created from the bpms-execute playbook.
 I recommend [Postman](https://www.getpostman.com/) as a REST client.
 Also be aware that there is a [RBAC change to the REST API](http://www.schabell.org/2015/11/jboss-bpmsuite-restapi-auth-client-apps.html) - you may need to modify your user config on the KIE-Server.
+  1. [Link to the docs](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_BPM_Suite/6.2/html/User_Guide/chap-The_Realtime_Decision_Server.html#Deploying_the_Realtime_Decision_Server) if you need help connecting.
 5. Read [part 2 of the KIE-Server blog series from Maciej Swaderski](http://mswiderski.blogspot.com/2015/09/unified-kie-execution-server-part-2.html)
 6. Perform the exercises in the blog using your KJar.
 Extend you process definition as need (user task).
 7. Read [part 3](http://mswiderski.blogspot.com/2015/09/unified-kie-execution-server-part-3.html) and [part 4](http://mswiderski.blogspot.com/2015/09/unified-kie-execution-server-part-4.html) of the KIE-Server series.
 This is just an FYI.